 Name Mr. Debnarayan Bhattacharya Mr. Vilas R. Gupte DIN 00033553 00011330 Age 70 years 74 years Qualification B. Tech (Hons.), Chemical Engineering, IIT Kharagpur Bachelor of Science (Hons.), Chemistry, B.Com., and Member of the Institute of Chartered Accountants of India.
-5 Presidency College, Kolkata.
-Date of Appointment / Re-appointment May 10, 2019 July 27, 2017 Date of first appointment on the Board May 10, 2019 July 29, 2005 Functional Areas Mr. Bhattacharya has more than 40 years of corporate experience in Strategy, Management, Administration, Technical Operations, etc. at various companies in Finance, Legal and Commercial matters. or re-appointment along with details of remuneration sought to be paid and the remuneration last drawn he is a Member and profit related commission, as may be decided by the Board of Directors every year in accordance with the approval granted by the shareholders. remuneration paid to him for the year ended 31st March 2019 has been disclosed in the Corporate Governance Report for the year ended on that date.
-Mr. Gupte will be entitled to receive the Sitting Fees for attending each meeting of the Directors and the Committees thereof, of which he is a Member and profit related commission, as may be decided by the Board of Directors every year in accordance with the approval granted by the shareholders.
-Directorship held in other entities (listed and unlisted) Vodafone Idea Ltd.Haldia Petrochemicals Ltd. - Mafatlal Industries Ltd. Committees Hindalco Industries Limited:- - CSR Committee - Risk Management Committee - Finance Committee 2.
-Member of the following Committees of Vodafone Idea Limited:- - Audit Committee - Shareholders/Investor Grievance Committee Mafatlal Industries Ltd. - Chairman - Audit Committee - Member- Nomination and Remuneration Committee Number of shares held in the Company N.A.
+Presidency College, Kolkata.
+Date of Appointment / Re-appointment May 10, 2019 July 27, 2017 Date of first appointment on the Board May 10, 2019 July 29, 2005 Functional Areas Mr. Bhattacharya has more than 40 years of corporate experience in Strategy, Management, Administration, Technical Operations, etc. at various companies in Finance, Legal and Commercial matters. or re-appointment along with details of remuneration sought to be paid and the remuneration last drawn may be decided by the Board of Directors every year in accordance with the approval granted by the shareholders. remuneration paid to him for the year ended 31st Directorship held in other entities (listed and unlisted) Hindalco Industries Ltd. Vodafone Idea Ltd. Haldia Petrochemicals Ltd. Mafatlal Industries Ltd. Committees Member of the following Committees of Hindalco Industries Limited:- CSR Committee Risk Management Committee Finance Committee Member of the following Committees of Vodafone Idea Limited:- Audit Committee Shareholders/Investor Grievance Committee Chairman - Audit Committee Member- Nomination and Remuneration Committee Number of shares held in the Company N.A.
 600 (As Joint holder) Disclosure of relationship between directors inter-se, Manager and Key Managerial Personnel N.A.
 Number of Board Meetings attended during the year Mr. Bhattacharya was appointed on 10 May 2019.
 Hence, the information on attendance in the Board Meetings held during FY 2018-19 is not applicable.
 6 out of 6 meetings held in FY 2018-19